flenniken/collections/readme.md

 You can scroll through the list.
 When you reach the bottom there is a more indicator.

-Touching a collection thumbnail switches to the thumbnails page.
+Tapping a collection thumbnail switches to the thumbnails page.

 [⬇ ────────](#Contents)